30 Fresh Yoga Statistics & Facts You Should Know

 - CBD helps prolong the duration of the so-called “savasana”—feelings of bliss after you leave a yoga class.

 Yoga seems to be quite a flourishing business in the US.
-Yogis here engage in regular exercise, with a majority (44%) having classes 2–3 times a week, preferably in the morning (34%) or evening (18%).
-And that’s not all—an average yoga enthusiast is even willing to spend $40 on a special, one-time yoga experience.
+Yogis here engage in regular exercise, with the majority (44%) enjoying their classes 2–3 times a week, usually in the morning (34%), while 18% of yogis prefer the evening.

 2. Does yoga really help with anxiety?
 Yes, it works like a charm.

 Research conducted on 52 women has shown that their symptoms of depression and anxiety decreased dramatically after 12 sessions of hatha yoga.
 In recent years, yoga has become a widely known method of relaxation.
 Some yoga instructors even arrange their classes towards combating specific issues, such as anxiety or panic disorder.

 But how does yoga actually help us calm down?
 Yoga postures (asanas), consisting of stretching, lengthening, and muscle balancing, work towards relieving the physical discomforts induced by anxiety.
 The research recommends it as complementary medicine.